Contra Roosh V. on Evolution

 Human life is full of opportunities for reproduction which the supply of food would permit, but which are not taken in fact.

-For most of human history, people did reproduce at roughly their maximal capacity, and population was limited by food scarcity.
-Look at a population graph of Ireland from 1600 to 1900, for example, to see how the introduction of potatoes caused an initial population boom and then a bust during the potato famine.
-Currently, in the developed world, there is an abundance of food.
-Population is limited mostly by the conscious choice not to have children.
-As I have explained, this is a transient condition.
-Just because most people don’t take advantage of opportunities to reproduce now doesn’t mean it will always be that way.
-Human nature is determined by who reproduces.
+For most of human history, people did reproduce at roughly their maximum capacity, and the population was limited by food scarcity.
+For example, look at a population graph of Ireland from 1600 to modern times.
+You can see how the introduction of potatoes caused an initial population boom and then a bust during the Irish Potato Famine.

 …our species practices, or has practiced, on an enormous scale, infanticide, artificial abortion, and the prevention of conception.
 No other species does anything at all of this kind, but we do, and we appear to have done so always.